Inside the warehouse containing some of the nation's most critical supplies and vaccines - KRDO

 CNN received inside access to one of the federal stockpile warehouses, which are spread out across the country, and agreed not to disclose the location for national security reasons.

-In a nearly 3,000-square-foot warehouse that CNN visited, HHS holds roughly $2.3 billion worth of products including vaccines for smallpox and anthrax, medical supplies, ventilators, Covid-19 testing supplies and personal protective equipment.
+In a nearly 300,000-square-foot warehouse that CNN visited, HHS holds roughly $2.3 billion worth of products including vaccines for smallpox and anthrax, medical supplies, ventilators, Covid-19 testing supplies and personal protective equipment.

 Earlier this year, as the pandemic gripped the US, personnel worked around the clock to deploy supplies, with trailer trucks on the standby for speedy distribution, according to David Allen, deputy chief for SNS Operational Logistics Branch.

-Note: CORRECTION: An earlier version of this story incorrectly described the size of the warehouse.
-It is a nearly 300,000-square-foot facility.